MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/analyzers/appsourcecop-as0105.md

 ## How to fix this diagnostic?

-If you do not want to validate that your app is not referencing obsolete objects with obsolete tags lower than a given version, remove the property `obsoleteTagMinAllowedMajorMinor` in the AppSourceCop.json file.
+If you do not want to validate if your app is referencing obsolete objects with obsolete tags lower than a given version, remove the property `obsoleteTagMinAllowedMajorMinor` in the AppSourceCop.json file.

-If you do not want to validate that your app is not referencing obsolete objects with obsolete tags lower than a given version, remove the references to obsolete code following the instructions in the [ObsoleteReason Property](../properties/devenv-obsoletereason-property.md).
+If you want to validate if your app is referencing obsolete objects with obsolete tags lower than a given version, remove the references to obsolete code following the instructions in the obsolete reason.

 ## Code examples